ZMedia Purwodadi

 Table of Contents

 In today’s classrooms, screens are everywhere.
-Students use laptops for research, tablets for interactive lessons, and smartphones to collaborate on projects.
-While technology has transformed education, it has also introduced new challenges: distractions, digital fatigue, cyber-bullying, and emotional stress.
-Supporting digital wellness is no longer optional—it is essential to student safety, well-being, and academic success.
+Students use laptops for research, tablets for reciprocal lessons, and smartphones to collaborate on projects.
+While technology has transformed education, it has also introduced new challenges: diversion digital fatigue, cyber-bullying, and emotional stress.
+Supporting digital wellness is no longer optional—it is necessary to student safety, well-being, and academic success.

 Digital wellness in schools goes beyond limiting screen time.
-It encompasses teaching students how to navigate technology responsibly, ensuring they balance online and offline activities, protecting their mental and physical health, and creating learning environments where technology supports, rather than hinders, growth.
+It involves teaching students how to navigate technology responsibly, assuring they balance online and offline activities, protecting their mental and physical health, and creating learning environments where technology supports, rather than hinders, growth.

 Understanding Digital Wellness in Schools

-• Screen time management: Excessive use can lead to fatigue, eye strain, and reduced focus.
+• Screen time management: Excessive use can lead to exhaustion, eye strain, and reduced focus.

-• Mental health: Social media and online interactions can contribute to anxiety, stress, or low self-esteem.
+• Mental health: Social media and online dealings can contribute to anxiety, stress, or low self-esteem.

 • Cyber-security and privacy: Students need guidance to navigate online risks safely.